Hives/Portfolio/2-i-help-my-teams-succeed/2-i-write-code-that-is-easy-to-change.md

 # I help my teams succeed
 ## I write code that is easy to change

-### Reflect: What does it mean to be write code that is easy to change?
+### Reflect: What does it mean to write code that is easy to change?

 ### Plan: List evidence you aim to collect that would together show you have credibly achieved this goal